 His comments last year suggesting the UK has “got to get beyond this thing of being in hock to the bond market” have unnerved investors considering the prospect of his national leadership.
 Nonetheless, the political hurdle to greater fiscal largesse now appears materially lower after the local elections than under the incumbent Starmer-Reeves administration.

-More recently, Burnham floated the idea of an additional £40 billion in borrowing, with supplementary defense spending also falling outside of the scope of any fiscal rules.
+More recently, Burnham floated the idea of an additional £40 billion in borrowing, with supplementary defence spending also falling outside the scope of any fiscal rules.
 Coupled with the global bond rout that has unfolded since the Middle East conflict began, this has weighed heavily on long-dated UK gilts.

 Last week saw 30-year yields jump 21 basis points to their highest levels this millennium, while 10-year yields also reached post-2008 highs.
 Indeed, 10-year rates rose by more than 10 basis points last Friday, highlighting the extent to which UK political developments are contributing to longer-term borrowing costs, beyond the impact of geopolitical conflict alone.